-My precocious daughter, Natalie attends SUNY Purchase in New York and my red-hot smokin’ wife starts kids out on the right track at Oakwood School.
+My precocious daughter, Natalie attends SUNY Fredonia in New York and my red-hot smokin’ wife starts kids out on the right track at Oakwood School.
 She and I reside in Stockton, CA with Jagger the Wonder Dog, and Tilly and Truk the Cats Incredible.

 Neil Young seems to always have had a certain way of expressing things that I tend to agree with.
 Here is one of his recent thought-provoking comments from Waging Heavy Peace.